IBM/customer_pos_analytics/README.md

 ## 4. Add the data and configuraton file
 Fix-up configuration parameter .json file name and values:

-Go to the Notebook in Watson Studio by navigating to `My Projects` -> `IoT Predictive` Under ``Assets`` tab, under ``Notebooks`` section you will find the Notebook you just imported Click on the ``Click to Edit and Lock`` icon to edit the notebook in Jupyter notebook in Watson Studio
+Go to the Notebook in Watson Studio by navigating to `My Projects` -> `Your Project Name` Under ``Assets`` tab, under ``Notebooks`` section you will find the Notebook you just imported Click on the ``Click to Edit and Lock`` icon to edit the notebook in Jupyter notebook in Watson Studio